ctb116/ProjectFi-AngularSite/README.md

 Friday - finish a functional nav bar

 Components In Progress:
-- main banner: text does not stay in relative position to image when screen resize
+## main-banner: text does not stay in relative position to image when screen resize

+## top-navbar: scroll position alters the class value but transition is jarring

 NavBar Component Specs:
 - navbar changes based on screen size